 There is more and more talk about awareness, being present and happiness.
 But what do those words actually mean and how to bring them into our everyday life?
 Who can tell what happiness is?

-Most likely every one of us would like to learn to be content with their life and be able to give „Really well!“ as an honest answer when a friend asks: „How are you doing?“.
-Ingvar Villido (53), founder and teacher of the yogic study centre in Lilleoru explains his understanding of those topical words.
+Most likely every one of us would like to learn to be content with their lives and be able to give „Really well!“ as an honest answer when a friend asks: „How are you doing?“.
+Ingvar Villido (53), founder and teacher of the yogic study center in Lilleoru explains his understanding of those topical words.